Check out my custom vibration dampener

 Using them Separately

-If using them together feels excessive or uncomfortable, then another alternative is to use them separately.
+If using them together feels excessive or uncomfortable, another alternative is to use them separately.

-In most cases, players who use them separately will wear the elbow brace while playing tennis and then the compression sleeve when they find they could use some more general support during lighter activity.
+In most cases, players who use them separately wear the elbow brace while playing tennis and then the compression sleeve for more general support during lighter activity.

-However, it’s perfectly acceptable for players to alternate using a tennis elbow brace and sleeve during play, depending on how they’re feeling.
+However, it’s perfectly acceptable for players to alternate using a tennis elbow brace and sleeve during play, making the call depending on how they feel on a given day.

 Wrapping Up

-Hopefully, what we’ve shared in this resource helps provide some helpful information on their similarities and differences and why you might use one over the other or both.
+Hopefully, what I’ve shared in this resource helps provide helpful information on their similarities and differences and why you might use one or both.

-Before you begin using either, we’d strongly encourage you to contact your doctor or qualified healthcare provider who can help further evaluate your symptoms, provide you with a proper diagnosis, and provide suggestions for treatment.
+Before you begin using either, I’d strongly encourage you to contact your doctor or a qualified healthcare provider who can help further evaluate your symptoms, provide you with a proper diagnosis, and provide suggestions for treatment.

 Home > Gear > Braces & Sleeves > Tennis Elbow Braces vs. Compression Sleeves